-- 1. Every atom has a positively charged nucleus surrounded by negatively charged electrons. - 2.
-All electrons are identical; that is, each has the same mass and the same quantity of negative charge as every other electron. - 3.
-The nucleus is composed of protons and neutrons.
-(The common form of hydrogen, which has no neutrons, is the only exception.)
-All protons are identical; similarly, all neutrons are identical.
-A proton has nearly 2000 times the mass of an electron, but its positive charge is equal in magnitude to the negative charge of an electron.
-A neutron has slightly greater mass than a proton and has no charge. - 4.
-Atoms have as many electrons as protons, so a neutral atom has zero net charge.
+- 2 same quantity of negative charge as every other electron All electrons are identical; that is, each has the same mass and the - ω The nucleus is composed of protons and neutrons.
+(The commor positive charge is equal in magnitude to the negative charge of an proton has nearly 2000 times the mass of an electron, but its All protons are identical; similarly, all neutrons are identical.
+A form of hydrogen, which has no neutrons, is the only exception.) has no charge. electron.
+A neutron has slightly greater mass than a proton and - 4 Atoms have as many electrons as protons, so a neutral atom has zero net charge.